derosaseric/derosaseric/README.md

 ## Interests and Hobbies

 I enjoy experimenting with microcontrollers, learning about financial literacy, reading, and working out.
-My next goal is to build a garden and water gathering system for self-reliance.
+My next life goal is to build a vegetable and fruit garden with a water gathering and filtering system for self-sustainability.

 ---